Why Give More than We Take?

 This leads me back to the title question, Why Give More than We Take?
 The three gifts we have before death leave our control when we die; We can no longer be Present, our Talent is gone, and we no longer have ownership of our Possessions.
 The question isn’t meant to conjure up despair or pessimism.
 The question is meant to get us thinking about how to maximize our net Gifts (increase the Giving/Taking ratio) while we are living in this life.

 How does this make me feel about The Economist article on the wealthiest 20%?
-I think The Economist should do a lot more work to help us understand if the upper 20%, including the upper 1%, are net givers or net takers before claiming “…the 20%, and Not the 1% are the Real Problem.”
-Frankly, they were lazy in their reporting.
+I think The Economist could do more work to help us understand if the upper 20%, including the upper 1%, are net givers or net takers before claiming “…the 20%, and Not the 1% are the Real Problem.”
 Their conclusion may be correct, but in the absence of any scholarship on how this group gives or takes, statements like “efforts to protect their status amount to opportunity hoarding” are eye catching and emotion stirring but could also be quite misleading.

 Here is my take.
 When I die my Presence and Talents will expire with me, while my Possessions will leave my control.
 Why wait?
 Give them generously now.
 Live with a high Giving/Taking ratio and don’t let it be a zero-sum game.